jonnor/ESC-CNN-microcontroller/report/report.md

 pass over the validation set is done which combines predictions from multiple time-windows as shown in Figure \ref{classification-pipeline}.

-As the optimizer, Stocastic Gradient Decent (SGD) with Nesterov momentum set to 0.9 is used.
+As the optimizer, Stochastic Gradient Decent (SGD) with Nesterov momentum set to 0.9 is used.
-Learning rate was set to 0.005 for all models.
+The learning rate was set to 0.005 for all models.
 Each model is trained for up to 100 epochs.
 A complete summary of experiment settings can be seen in Table \ref{table:experiment-settings}.

-Training was performed on a NVidia GTX2060 GPU with 6GB of RAM on a machine with an Intel i5-9400F CPU, 16 GB of RAM and a Kingston A1000 M.2 SSD.
+Training was performed on an NVidia GTX2060 GPU with 6GB of RAM on a machine with an Intel i5-9400F CPU, 16 GB of RAM and a Kingston A1000 M.2 SSD.
 However the models can be trained on any device supported by TensorFlow and a minimum of 2GB RAM.

 In total 100 training jobs were ran for the experiments, 10 folds for each of 10 tested models.
 Jobs were processed with 3 jobs in parallel and took approximately 36 hours in total.
-However GPU utilization was only 15%, suggesting that the training process was bottlenecked by the CPU or SSD when preparing the training batches for the GPU.
+GPU utilization was only 15%, suggesting that the training process was bottlenecked by the CPU or SSD when preparing the training batches for the GPU.

 ## Evaluation

-Once training is completed, the model epoch with best performance on the validation set is selected for each of the cross-validation folds.
+Once training is completed, the model epoch with the best performance on the validation set is selected for each of the cross-validation folds.
 The selected models are then evaluated on the test set in each fold.

 In addition to the standard cross-validation for Urbansound8k,